TheRoam/ESP32C3_AnalogTouch/README.md

  - SparkFun Pro Micro
  - Digispark Attiny85

-This is an .ino script file for Arduino IDE to serve as an idea for your projects.
+There are two .ino script files for Arduino IDE to serve as an idea for your projects.

 With touch detection you avoid the use of push buttons and save a lot of physical space in your project.